schalkventer/schalkventer/README.md

 - 🦄 Doing freelance consultation and/or contract work on for clients.

-_If you find any of the above interesting you might want to follow me on Github - where all of this takes place._
+_If you find any of the above interesting you might want to follow me here on Github - where all of this takes place._